 Animals come in all shapes and sizes.
 They live in all kinds of environments, or habitats, from sandy deserts to frozen plains.
 Animals that have features or behaviors that are well suited to their habitats are more likely to survive in that environment.The activities on this esheet will help you learn more about how animal features and behaviors can help or hinder their survival in a particular habitat.

-Begin by going to Wild Kratts.
-Once there, click on "Habitats," found on the left side of the page.
+Begin by going to Creaturepedia on the Wild Kratts site.
+Once there, click on "Region."

-Once you click on "Habitats," a window will open that shows a map of the world.
-Visit the continents on the map by moving your mouse over the continents and then clicking on the circle that appears.
+Once you click on "Region," a window will open that shows a map of the world.
+Visit the regions on the map by moving your mouse over the regions and then clicking on that region.

-Once you're at a certain habitat on the continent, you will need to move your character along by tapping on either the right or left arrow keys on your keyboard.
-As your character moves along, you will go by some creatures that live in the habitat.
-To get information about that creature and the habitat, click on the "Creature Pod" that appears.
+Once you're at a certain region, you should click on each of the creatures found in that region.
 You can use the information here to answer the questions that are on the Animal Adaptations student sheet that your teacher has given you.

 Select an animal that you have studied and choose a new habitat to which you think the animal could possibly adapt.
 Describe in words why you think the animal might realistically survive.